A photo of the NYC Skyline

 Can you travel while on probation in New York?

-You cannot travel while on probation in New York without permission from your probation officer or a judge.
+You cannot travel while on probation in New York without permission from your probation officer or judge.
 If you must travel for a family emergency or other reasons, seek prior approval and provide details and verification.
 Consult a probation violation lawyer to understand travel restrictions.

 How often do you need to meet your probation officer on probation?